Researchers found that sexual education led to improved health knowledge and decreased teen pregnancy rates in the following year.

 Visitors will have no teaching obligations, but will be requested to hold weekly office hours for students, publicized in advance, and to engage in their host department and in Center events.

 Applications to the Visitors Program for the 2018-19 academic year will be reviewed beginning November 1, 2017.
-Please note that applications require a letter of nomination from a Stanford faculty member.
+Please note that applications require a letter of nomination from a Center faculty affiliate.